GlennOu66304/Data-Sciences-in-R/README.md

 ### 2020.03.16
 ### Some thought in this file:
-Add Cheat Sheet code into new with below format.
+1.Add Cheat Sheet code into new with below format.
 ![picture alt](https://github.com/GlennOu66304/Data-Sciences-in-R/blob/R-Learninh/image/Code%20Snipt%20in%20Markdown.png "Title is optional")
+<br> 2.
+This strategy could be applied to Front end learing, Platform could use Code Pen.

 ### 2020.03.15
 ### Some thought in this file: